Skip to main content

 proxy-mirror

-The proxy-mirror plugin duplicates ingress traffic to APISIX and forwards the them to a designated upstream, without interrupting the regular services.
+The proxy-mirror plugin duplicates ingress traffic to APISIX and forwards them to a designated upstream, without interrupting the regular services.
 You can configure the plugin to mirror all traffic or only a portion.
 The mechanism benefits a few use cases, including troubleshooting, security inspection, analytics, and more.

 Note that APISIX ignores any response from the upstream host receiving mirrored traffic.